M. J. Walker: Return to Westchester (2022–2023)

 On January 9, 2022, Walker was reacquired by the Westchester Knicks.
 On September 22, Walker resigned with the Knicks on a training camp deal but was waived a day later.

 On October 24, 2022, Walker was named to the training camp roster for the Knicks.

 Vancouver Bandits (2023)

 On June 6, 2023, Walker signed with the Vancouver Bandits of the Canadian Elite Basketball League.
 However, he was released on July 8 after averaging 11.2 points through 9 games for the club.

 Brampton Honey Badgers (2023)

 On July 29, 2023, Walker signed with the Brampton Honey Badgers ahead of the postseason.

 Saint-Quentin (2023–2024)

 On August 3, 2023, Walker signed with Saint-Quentin of the LNB Pro A.

 Greensboro Swarm (2024)

 On January 19, 2024, Walker joined the Greensboro Swarm.

 Canterbury Rams (2024)

 On March 12, 2024, Walker signed with the Canterbury Rams of the New Zealand National Basketball League (NZNBL) for the 2024 season.

 Return to Greensboro (2024–2025)

 On October 27, 2024, Walker rejoined the Greensboro Swarm, but was waived on November 13, after one game.
 However, he was re-signed six days later.

+College Park Skyhawks (2025–)

+On October 13, 2025, Walker signed with the Atlanta Hawks.
+However, he was waived the next day and would join the College Park Skyhawks.